abyssDS/sfmlWiki/Source:-Settings-Parser.md

 ## Overview
 This is simple class for reading and writing settings in text format.
 It allows you to store std::string, bool, char, int and float in a file.

-The original author is unknown, but was completely refractored and improved by Foaly.
+The original author is cristaloleg, but the class was completely refractored and improved by Foaly.

 ### Simple settings file